 She should tell on him.
 Seriously.
 Yeah, she'd lucked out when the ray-gun had exploded but she could just as easily have died.
 Axel had said as much himself.

-"Settling in ok?"
+"Settling in okay?"
 Marlon said.
 Marlon had been there at her interview.
 She hadn't formed any strong opinions about the man yet, but at least he was a familiar face.
-Marlon raised a sausage sandwich to his mouth, and Laura drooled.
+Marlon raised a sausage sandwich to his mouth, and Laura drooled at the scent of low-grade mince.

 "Glad to hear it," Marlon said, between bites of sandwich.
 "It's a busy day, chomp, chomp.
 We're short-staffed, chomp, chomp."